-Bhavna co-leads the 'Social Practices and Sustainable Consumption' Enabling Impact Network at RMIT.
+I co-lead the 'Social Practices and Sustainable Consumption' Enabling Impact Network at RMIT.

-Her DECRA research titled, “Tackling food-related single-use plastics in diverse consumption contexts” aims to investigate the uneven impacts of interventions that target consumers’ engagement with single-use food plastics by utilising critical social science approaches.
-This research expects to create new knowledge through an evidence base in sustainable consumption and waste studies using innovative qualitative techniques.
+My DECRA research titled “Tackling food-related single-use plastics in diverse consumption contexts” aims to investigate the uneven impacts of interventions that target consumers’ engagement with single-use food plastics by utilising critical social science approaches.
+This research aims to create new knowledge through an evidence base in sustainable consumption and waste studies using innovative qualitative techniques.
 Expected outcomes of this project include conceptual and methodological approaches that enhance societal capabilities for practicable waste management.
 This will provide significant benefits by improving Australia’s capacity to develop and integrate lived experiences of single-use food plastics into the current and future National Waste Policy and National Plastics Plan"

-Bhavna’s other ongoing research projects include
+My other ongoing research projects include

 CI: ARC Linkage project: TRASH: transforming refuse in apartments for sustainable housing